MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 		if (this.volumebutton) this.volumebutton.enabled = true;
 		if (this.progressbar) this.progressbar.enabled = true;
 		if (this.stopbutton) this.stopbutton.enabled = true;
-		//remove the old render component (the preview figurine) this.entity.removeComponent("render");
+		//remove the original render component (the preview mesh) this.entity.removeComponent("render");
 		entity.enabled = true; //entity is by default disabled
 		//add the RYSK entity as a child of this entity